 We, in conjunction with The Coca-Cola Company, have developed a marketing strategy to promote the sale and consumption of our products.
 We rely extensively on advertising, sales promotions and retailer support programs to target the particular preferences of our consumers.
-Our consolidated marketing expenses in 2020 were Ps.5,043 million, net of Ps.1,482 million contributed by The Coca-Cola Company.
+Our consolidated marketing expenses in 2022 were Ps.3,983 million.